Nusiq/regolith-filters/subfunctions/README.md

 ```
 This code would stop the execution and print an error message.

+## Editing `.lang` files
+Subfunctions ignore the syntax of mcfunction files which means that you could
+use it for editing any other type of files.
+It doesn't make much sense to
+edit most of the files in the packs, but in some cases it can be useful to
+modify the `.lang` files.
+By default the `edit_lang_files` option is disabled
+but you can enable it and you'll be able to use subfunctions syntax in language
+files.

+Editing `.lang` files has some restrictions.
+The features that are designed to
+work specificly with `.mcfunction` files are disabled:
+- function
+- definefunction
+- funcitontree
+- UNPACK:HERE
+- UNPACK:SUBFUNCTION

 ## Other notes
 The indentation must be created with spaces.
 Tabs are not supported.